OpenSourcingLaw/ai.law/03-AI_Outputs.md

     Industry focus: Insurance
     There is an exception to Australia's anti-discrimination laws for Insurance.
-For data scientists, knowledge of this distcinciton between insurance models and models in other industries is vital.
+For data scientists, knowledge of this distinciton between insurance models and models in other industries is vital.
     The exception does not apply automatically and is described, as follows: